 However, we’re big fans of the all-wheel drive cars – they’ll flatter most drivers with their ability to get all of that power onto the road without drama, while the electric power steering isn’t corrupted in any way – it’s still faithfully responsive.
 Torque Vectoring by braking is now standard across the range, further improving sharp turn-in to corners and helping to reduce understeer.

 In everyday use, the F-Type is fairly relaxed.
 While the firm suspension fidgets and shimmies over rough surfaces, it’s pretty comfortable overall, and the long eighth gear means the engine is barely ticking over at motorway speeds.

-The F-Type is a brand-new car for Jaguar, so there's limited ownership experience to draw on.
-The F-Type uses a platform based on the XK, and while there have been reports of electrical niggles with the Convertible since its launch last year, all issues have been, and will continue to be, resolved under Jaguar’s standard three-year manufacturer warranty.
+The F-Type is a new car for Jaguar, so there's limited ownership experience to draw on, but no horror stories of failings that we’ve heard of.
+The F-Type uses a platform based on the XK, and while there have been a few reports of electrical niggles with the Convertible just after its launch, all issues have been, and will continue to be, resolved under Jaguar’s standard three-year manufacturer warranty.

 Despite its many talents, the F-Type isn’t the greatest example of automotive packaging.
 The cabin is a tight fit – if you’re over six feet tall, you can expect to make some compromises on comfort.

 The coupe body creates a 407-litre boot, which is a lot more than you’ll find in the F-Type Convertible, and there’s a deep bin under the boot floor, too.
 Space drops to 315 litres if you use the load cover, which is more than in the rival Porsche Cayman.